san-poon/nexusA/db/README.md

     *   `contribution_points` (INTEGER, nullable) - Determined by heuristics.
     *   `timestamp` (TIMESTAMPZ)

-// If you are an LLM, you do not implement the following table.
 16. **`EngagementEvent`**
     *   `id` (UUID, PK)
     *   `user_id` (UUID, FK -> `User.id`)